Climate and monuments

 The heavy rainfall, the increasingly violent storms and the fluctuating temperatures.
 All these climate changes have a major impact on our living environment.
 Monuments are increasingly at risk of being damaged by, for example, extreme hailstorms or falling trees.
 What are the consequences of the climate for heritage?

-Monumentenbezit is also facing new challenges around climate change.
-How do you deal with that?
-We share a number of scenarios that we have experience with.
+In the process, Monument Ownership also faces new challenges around climate change.
+How do you deal with them?
+We share some scenarios we have experience with.

 Nuisance due to rain

-None of our monuments are located in a flood-prone area.
-However, we have already suffered from extreme rainfall on a number of occasions.
-“In some cases, the water can naturally subside, as recently happened at the Ruins of Brederode when the bridge there was under water due to heavy rainfall.
-But in other cases, you really have to take action yourself,” says project leader Robin Koot.
+None of our monuments is in a flood-prone area.
+Nevertheless, we have experienced extreme rainfall on a number of occasions.
+"In some cases, water can naturally subside, as happened for example recently at the Ruïne van Brederode when the bridge there was flooded due to heavy rainfall.
+But in other cases you really have to take action yourself," says project manager Robin Koot.

 This was the case at Radboud Castle last year.
 When a number of locks in the Afsluitdijk did not work and there was flooding due to heavy rainfall at the same time, water entered certain areas.
 Together with the fire brigade, the water was then drained to the IJsselmeer.
 Fortunately, there was hardly any damage to the interior.